Getting Ready For Beach Camp!

 • Food, Candy, Gum

-• Money (camp store purchases go to your child's store account)
+• Cash (camp store purchases go to your child's store account)

 Packing for camp is the start of your child’s independent camp experience.
 Please have your child participate in packing for camp so that he/she knows where to find their clothing and other items.
 Campers who don’t participate in packing often don’t know what they have or where to find things when they get to camp?